Livestock grazing is an important land use throughout the western US, and ranchers need to

-The annual Idaho Rangeland Montioring Workshop was held on July 11-12, 2018 at the University of Idaho’s Rinker Rock Creek Ranch near Hailey, Idaho.
+The first Idaho Rangeland Montioring Workshop was held on July 11-12, 2018 at the University of Idaho’s Rinker Rock Creek Ranch near Hailey, Idaho.
 The workshop had 25 participants including private producers, grazingland consultants, Extension specialists, and representatives from Idaho State Department of Agriculture.
 The workshop for 2018 focused on 3 techniques that could be used in outcomes-based management: photo-monitoring, utilization monitoring using a height/weight method, and the LandPKS system.
 Participants received training in the LandPKS method and then were able to collect some data at test locations.
 On the second day of the workshop, participants were introduced to the LandPKS online data portal as a location for viewing and downloading their data, and demonstrations were given on how to use the data portal to analyze and interpret the LandPKS data.

-Participants left the workshop with a working knowledge of the LandPKS mobile app and an understanding of how they could use it in management.
+Participants in the 2018 workshop left with a working knowledge of the LandPKS mobile app and an understanding of how they could use it in management.
 The primary outcome of this workshop, though, was an increased awareness of the LandPKS app.
 As trainers, a secondary outcome was a better understanding of how to develop and guide trainings to help participants learn the app and see its potential uses in their operations.
 As per feedback from participants, subsequent workshops and trainings will address how to share data with land-management agencies and other users, and how datasets from different sources can be used together (e.g., LandPKS data used with data collected by BLM, or with photo-monitoring).

 Educational & Outreach Activities